pandas-dev/pandas/doc/source/overview.rst

 altered) but not always size-mutable.
 The length of a Series cannot be changed, but, for example, columns can be inserted into a DataFrame.
 However, the vast majority of methods produce new objects and leave the input data untouched.
-In general, though, we like to **favor immutability** where sensible.
+In general we like to **favor immutability** where sensible.

 Getting Support
 ---------------